mmwira1708/myvalidation/README.md

 Hello collaborators, here's few of my ideas about the next version of MyValidation Come on and join to make this MyValidation even better.
-- field validation on lose focus (blur), so after filling error field, the visitor directly know whether
+- field validation on lose focus (blur), so after filling error field, the visitor directly know whether it is done or not.
-- single field validation on blur
 - hack for opera css
 - data mandatory parent
 - support for untouched form